 - Creek Stomping: A staple of summertime – good ol’ creek stompin’.
 We’ve got another great round-up for you to peruse while you pack your essentials to enjoy the outdoors.

 - Summer Day at Home: Take a day to just do all the summer things in your own home and backyard!
 Water balloon fight.
 Capture fireflies.
 Lemonade sale.
 Outdoor play.
 Eat all the ice cream.
 Give your kids a 1980s summer.

 - Indianapolis Zoo: The zoo is a great way to change up the routine.
 Throughout the summer there are always different family events to enjoy.
-And make sure you check out their new Roo-mates starting June 18th!
+And now the new zoo entrance is open!

 - Brightly Art Studio: The Brightly Art Studio has art and craft activities for kids of all ages – toddlers to teens!
 They also have family events if caregivers want to get their hands dirty, too.